cncf/wg-serverless/workflow/spec/examples.md

     }
 ```

-We use the switch state with two conditions to determine if the application should be made based on the applicants age.
+We use the switch task with two conditions to determine if the application should be made based on the applicants age.
-If the applicants age is over 18 we start the application (subflow state).
+If the applicants age is over 18 we start the application (subflow task).
 Otherwise the workflow notifies the
  applicant of the rejection.

 #### Workflow Definition